 - Purchasing its own shares (Companies Act, Section 690).

 - Redeeming preference shares (Companies Act, Section 687).

-- Adopting a solvent scheme of arrangement, allowing shares to be transferred rather than cancelled and reissued.
+- Adopting a solvent scheme of the arrangement, allowing shares to be transferred rather than canceled and reissued.

 How we can help you reduce your share capital